milosgarunovic/ep_booster/docs/README.md

 I'll try to keep the footprint of the PCB less than the 9V battery size, the idea being that you can have 9V battery slots in the bass, where 1 is the battery itself and other is this in the shape of another battery.
 I'll probably have to create a 3D holder for it, but that should be easy once everything is working.

+---

+TODO:

+1. Add bypass switch that also disconnects the battery, so it's easy to bypass on low battery.
+This can even be soldered to push/pull pot
+2. Add low battery indicator (but that can be separate circuit).
+This needs to be tested at how low voltage does the audio signal degrade the circuit.